Rick's Blog

 Bye Bay Center; Hello Sports Tourism?

 A project first proposed two years ago that involves constructing a sports complex and replacing the Bay Center in downtown Pensacola is back on the radar.
-Pensacola Area Development Partners, founded by hotelier Jay Patel, has recently re-pitched the concept to Escambia County commissioners, as well as the county’s Tourist Development Council.
+Pensacola Area Development Partners, founded by hotelier Jay Patel, has recently re-pitched the concept to Escambia County commissioners and the county’s Tourist Development Council.

-A dedicated facility for tournament level play for recreational sports has been established as essential if the Pensacola area is to participate in the growing market of sports tourism.
-And Escambia County — which owns and controls the destiny of the 10,000 seat Bay Center — has been kicking around the idea of phasing out the 80s-era arena for years.
+A dedicated facility for tournament-level play for recreational sports has been established as essential if the Pensacola area is to participate in the growing market of sports tourism.
+Escambia County—which owns and controls the destiny of the 10,000-seat Bay Center—has been kicking around the idea of phasing out the 80s-era arena for years.

 “Our model fixes both problems,” Patel said Tuesday.

 The hotelier’s model also addresses another problem.
-The regional lodging industry is hoping that a sports complex would bring in tourist dollars during the off-season.
+The regional lodging industry hopes that a sports complex will attract tourist dollars during the off-season.

 “Our business does well all the way through August, and then the occupancy drops,” Patel explained.

-Though still somewhat conceptual, the PADP’s project would involve constructing a field house between the size of 80,000 and 100,000 square feet — it’d facilitate about 10 basketball courts, or 12 volleyball courts — as well as a new 6,500-seat event center.
+Though still somewhat conceptual, the PADP’s project would involve constructing a field house between 80,000 and 100,000 square feet—it’d facilitate about 10 basketball courts or 12 volleyball courts and a new 6,500-seat event center.
 Both venues would be developed to the east of the Bay Center, with that facility being demolished once the new facilities are complete.
 A parking garage component is also included.

 “That’s kind of the idea that’s been floating around,” Patel said.
 “Obviously, there’s a lot of moving parts.”

-Up front though, Patel stresses, PADP would be footing the bill.
+However, Patel stresses that PADP would be footing the bill.

 “We’re going to spend our $80 million to come in and build the facility,” he said, adding that a management contract would stipulate that the county would not be responsible for making up any fiscal losses associated with the venues.

-So far, PADP’s proposal has gotten an inviting, if cautious reception.
-County leaders appear to agree the area needs a sports complex and the at the Bay Center needs attention, but they vary on the details, such as whether professional sports, like the Pensacola Ice Flyers hockey team that currently uses the venue, will be part of the picture.
+So far, PADP’s proposal has received an inviting, if cautious, reception.
+County leaders appear to agree that the area needs a sports complex and that the Bay Center needs attention.
+Still, they vary on the details, such as whether professional sports, like the Pensacola Ice Flyers hockey team currently using the venue, will be part of the picture.

-“If you pull ice out of the equation, the books actually balance,” said Commissioner Doug Underhill, who also describes the size of the project as “just not viable.”
+“If you pull ice out of the equation, the books actually balance,” said Commissioner Doug Underhill, who also describes the project size as “just not viable.”

-Another issue could be the size of the planned event center, which would be about a 3,500 seat reduction from the Bay Center’s capacity.
+Another issue could be the size of the planned event center, which would reduce the Bay Center’s capacity by about 3,500 seats.

 “Do you really want to go smaller?” said Commissioner Robert Bender.
 “Who are we attracting?
 Who could we be attracting?
 If you want to grow your shoulder season, that’s a big part.”

-Patel said that he expects hockey to be a part of any project — “we’ll definitely keep the Ice Flyers here” — and didn’t sound concerned about the size issue, pointing out that many Bay Center engagements didn’t fill the venue to capacity.
+Patel said that he expects hockey to be a part of any project -” we’ll definitely keep the Ice Flyers here”-and didn’t sound concerned about the size issue, pointing out that many Bay Center engagements didn’t fill the venue.

 “You can’t build a church for Easter Sunday,” Patel said, “you’ve got to build it for the other 52 weeks of the year.”

-The hotelier said that PADP will conduct market studies prior to beginning work on any development to insure it is building something the market will support.
+The hotelier said that PADP will conduct market studies before beginning work on any development to ensure that it is building something the market will support.

 “Let the experts tell us if what we’re doing is right or wrong,” Patel said.

-Although Escambia County will have to go through the required bid process of soliciting proposals for this type of project, Patel said that he expects to be continuing his conversations with officials and hopes to secure a Letter of Intent sometime in November.
+Although Escambia County will have to go through the required bid process of soliciting proposals for this type of project, Patel said that he expects to continue his conversations with officials and hopes to secure a Letter of Intent sometime in November.

-— To read more about the proposal to replace the Bay Center and develop a sports complex, including how the concept is sitting with Escambia County officials, check out this week’s Inweekly.
+To read more about the proposal to replace the Bay Center and develop a sports complex, including how the concept sits with Escambia County officials, check out this week’s Inweekly.

 Exit mobile version